lisefrac/redtrilliumgardens.com/content/buy-plants.md

 This year we are selling most of our annual natives in 6-cell trays for $14.
 We hope this will give you better value and allow you to put in a few more plants!

 - Sweet everlasting (Pseudognaphalium obtusifolium) - these are supposedly annuals, but overwintered in pint pots regardless!
 (I suspect because they had not flowered yet when winter came).
 I am offering these at $4/pint.
+- Pale corydalis (Corydalis sempervirens) - only available as plugs (4 of them) at $3 each.
+These are strays that self-seeded last year and grew up in other pots!
+(I guess this is proof that they will self-sow and return more than once!)

 ### "Zoigls"